-- participate in a learning programme delivered by NES approximately 5 days in total over 12 months delivered via a combination of face to face workshops (where possible) and digital sessions and - 2. lead your own rehabilitation/recovery focused work-based project over 10-12 months to improve, change or develop AHP services.
+- participate in a learning programme delivered by NES approximately 5 days in total over 12 months delivered via a combination of face to face workshops (where possible) and digital sessions and - lead your own work-based project over 10-12 months to improve, change or develop AHP services.
 This can be in your own team, service, locality, organisation or region.
 We will also consider national projects